ps-ector/release-downloader/README.md

 # Ector Release Downloader

-Composer dependency to check and download the latest version of an Ector module.
+Composer dependency to download assets from a GitHub repository.

 ## Installation